Importing ready-made server blocklists on your own Mastodon server

 How to use Content Warnings (CWs) on Mastodon and the Fediverse

-Content Warnings (CWs) are optional Fediverse features which hide the content of a post behind a warning message.
+Content Warnings (CWs) are an optional Fediverse feature which hides the content of a post behind a warning message.
 The post can be revealed by clicking on the warning.
+Only the person who writes the post can add a CW to it.

 What if I want to open lots of CWs at once?

-On Mastodon, you can make all the CWs in a thread open or close at once by clicking the eye icon in the top right corner of the thread.
+On Mastodon, if you are using the website or the web app you can make all the CWs in a thread open or close at once by clicking the 👁️ eye icon in the top right corner of a thread.
+(Note that the eye icon on the official mobile app does something different, it just opens one post at a time.)

-If you don’t want to see any CWs at all, you can make Mastodon open all CW posts by default by going to Preferences > Always expand posts marked with content warnings, tick the box and click Save changes.
+If you don’t want to ever see any CWs at all, you can make Mastodon open all CW posts by default:

 Is it compulsory to use CWs?

-CWs are also an accessibility feature, as they allow people who have traumas triggered by certain topics to read potentially triggering posts when they are mentally prepared to do so.
-It’s important to emphasise the point that CWs are not about avoiding topics, it’s exactly the opposite: CWs make triggering posts accessible to people who would otherwise have to avoid them, in the same way that text descriptions make images accessible to blind people.
-They widen your post’s audience.
+CWs are an accessibility feature for many people, as they allow those who have traumas triggered by certain topics to read potentially triggering posts when they are mentally prepared to do so.
+It’s important to emphasise the point that for many people CWs are not about avoiding topics, it’s exactly the opposite: CWs make triggering posts accessible to people who would otherwise have to avoid them, in the same way that text descriptions make images accessible to blind people.
+They can widen your post’s audience.

 Having said that, it is a bad idea to call people out for not using CWs!
 Some people will have legitimate reasons for not using CWs, for example someone who is currently going through a serious personal trauma, or perhaps is being persecuted or under threat of violence.
 It is not appropriate to demand CWs from someone who is going through something really horrific in their real world life.
 They may have much bigger things to worry about than social media, and we should help them deal with these bigger things however we can.